What is a hysterectomy?

 What does a hysterectomy involve?

-If you have a total or radical hysterectomy, immediately after surgery you will experience what is called surgical menopause, no matter what age you are.
+The type you have depends on why hysterectomy surgery is needed.
+If you have a total or radical hysterectomy, you will experience what is called surgical menopause immediately after surgery, no matter what age you are.
 This is because your ovaries will have been removed, and the hormones they released will no longer be present.

 Symptoms of menopause include:

 There are three ways for a hysterectomy to be carried out:

 - Open surgery - the lower abdomen is cut open across the belly, and the uterus is removed via this incision.

 - Vaginal hysterectomy - the uterus is removed via a cut made in the vagina.
 This cut is closed and rarely results in scarring.

 - Laparoscopic (keyhole) hysterectomy - the uterus is removed via a number of very small incisions in the abdomen.